Backroads Trip Leaders: FAQs & Answers

 Do you already have a Class 4 equivalent from another province?

-Great!
-Your license is valid outside your home province for 3 months and you are ready to lead this summer.Do you currently reside outside Alberta and have sufficient time to complete the ENTIRETY of your Class 4 before coming to Canmore for training?
+Do you currently reside outside Alberta and have sufficient time to complete the ENTIRETY of your Class 4 before coming to Canmore for training?

 Go to your nearest Provincial Motor Vehicle Branch and pick up the Driver's Handbooks (basic and professional manuals) for a Class 4 Commercial Driver's License (or the equivalent in your home province).
-Remember you will need to have time to complete the entire process before coming to training.
-Make sure to double check that there are appointments available for the driving test!Will you be obtaining your Class 4 in Alberta?
+Remember, you will need to have time to complete the entire process before coming to training.
+Make sure to double check that there are appointments available for the driving test!

 If you are completing the licensing process in Alberta, but you are currently registered as a driver in another province, Backroads will provide you with a letter stating that you are an employee of Backroads and will be working and residing in the Province of Alberta.
 There is a 10-day waiting period for the re-classing of your current driver's license to an Alberta one.
-You can, however, complete the written test for your Class 4 during this waiting period.The Alberta Provincial Motor Vehicle Branches require that you complete a written driver's test and a medical examination.
+You can, however, complete the written test for your Class 4 during this waiting period.

 For your Class 4 license, Backroads reimburses you for the majority of the costs associated with obtaining the license.

-REQUIREMENTS FOR EUROPEAN APPLICANTS:
+REQUIREMENTS FOR EU/UK APPLICANTS:

+EU/UK applicants must have a valid EU/UK Driver’s Lisence.
 If hired, you will be required to pass routine courses and medical examinations for the specifics of this job as required from your country.

 Logistics of the Hiring Process